ericberglund117/What-To-Do/README.md

-# Getting Started with Create React App
+## About The Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This solo project is part of Turing Software and Designs' Front-End Program, Module 3.
+The project focuses on creating an original application using React.
+It implements ES6 syntax and Router into our React application.
+One database was accessed, representing a large chunk of data for random activities a user could do.
+The database is accessed with and without parameters.
+My task was to create an application that gave the user random activities to do during quarantine.
+Each activity contains a type, number of participants, price, and key (for verification).
+This program also incorporates the use of the React/Jest testing libraries.

+### Getting Started with Create React App

+### Installation Setup
+In your terminal:
+1. Clone the repo- git@github.com:ericberglund117/what-to-do.git

+2. Install NPM packages- `npm install`

-In the project directory, you can run:
+3. Start application- In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.